MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgOnPremisePublishingProfileConnectorGroup.md

     - `[TermsOfServiceUrl <String>]`: Link to the application's terms of service statement.
 For example, https://www.contoso.com/app/termsofservice
   - `[IsDeviceOnlyAuthSupported <Boolean?>]`: Specifies whether this application supports device authentication without a user.
 The default is false.
   - `[IsFallbackPublicClient <Boolean?>]`: Specifies the fallback application type as public client, such as an installed application running on a mobile device.
 The default value is false which means the fallback application type is confidential client such as a web app.
 There are certain scenarios where Azure AD cannot determine the client application type.
 For example, the ROPC flow where the application is configured without specifying a redirect URI.
 In those cases Azure AD interprets the application type based on the value of this property.
   - `[KeyCredentials <IMicrosoftGraphKeyCredential[]>]`: The collection of key credentials associated with the application.
 Not nullable.
+Supports $filter (eq, not, ge, le).
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
-    - `[KeyId <String>]`: The unique identifier (GUID) for the key.
+    - `[KeyId <String>]`: The unique identifier for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-    - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
+    - `[Type <String>]`: The type of key credential; for example, Symmetric.
-    - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
+    - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.
   - `[Logo <Byte[]>]`: The main logo for the application.
 Not nullable.
   - `[Notes <String>]`: Notes relevant for the management of the application.
   - `[OnPremisesPublishing <IMicrosoftGraphOnPremisesPublishing>]`: onPremisesPublishing